butterpigpig001/digiRunner/README.md

 ## About Google Click to Deploy

-Popular open source software stacks on Kubernetes, packaged by Google.
+digiRunner software stacks on Kubernetes, packaged by Google.

 ## Architecture